Back to All Events

 March 27—August 16, 2026

 Wounded in Three Acts weaves together elements of four recent bodies of work, presenting an audio installation, a film, graphic prints, and a live performance.
-Taşdelen’s artistic approach borrows from the languages of theatre, contemporary fiction and collective action to engage with notions of power, solidarity and resistance, as well as human behaviour, aspirations and limitations.
+Taşdelen’s artistic approach borrows from the strategies of theatre, contemporary fiction and collective action to engage with notions of power, solidarity and resistance, as well as human behaviour, aspirations and limitations.
 Unmade Films (2022) is a series of posters for imaginary motion pictures never made.
-Under the guise of visual mimicry, the series investigates cinematic tropes and invites viewers to imagine their own versions of the stories these films may tell.
+Adopting the appearance of familiar visual formats, the series investigates cinematic tropes and invites viewers to envision their own versions of the stories these films may tell.

-Frictions (2024) is a moving image work that comprises twelve first-person narratives, each reflecting on the psychological toll of living alongside strangers in an era marked by polarization, technologically-mediated hostility, and uncertainty about the future.
-Inspired by the artist's own dreams involving social discomfort and anxiety, the film’s narratives unfold against the backdrop of hazy, dreamlike visual sequences, punctuated with interludes of ambient soundscapes that reinforce a sense of unease.
-These small yet charged moments of friction expose deeper societal ruptures: the erosion of empathy, the projection of personal insecurity onto others, and the difficulty of meaningful social connection in a world saturated by suspicion and self-preservation.
+Frictions (2024) is a moving image work that comprises twelve first-person narratives, each reflecting on the psychological toll of living alongside strangers in an era marked by polarization, technologically mediated hostility, and uncertainty about the future.
+Inspired by the artist's own dreams involving social discomfort and anxiety, the film’s narratives unfold against the backdrop of hazy, dreamlike visual sequences.
+Interludes of ambient soundscapes reinforce a sense of unease.
+These small yet charged moments of friction expose deeper societal rifts: the erosion of empathy, the projection of personal insecurity onto others, and the difficulty of meaningful social connection in a world saturated by suspicion and self-preservation.

 Punctuating the exhibition run at varying intervals, A Long Dramatic Pause (2025-26) is Taşdelen’s first live performance work, which premiered at Studio Voltaire in London, UK this past fall.
-The narrative employs the lexicon of photography and theatre to explore strategies of resistance against ultranationalism and far-right politics.
-Twelve theatrical vignettes describe a photographic image never shown but brought to life through re-enactment and visual analysis by a solo performer.
+The narrative employs the languages of photography and theatre to explore strategies of resistance against ultranationalism and far-right politics.
+Twelve theatrical scenes describe a photographic image never shown but brought to life through re-enactment and visual analysis by a solo performer.
 As the performer alternates between observing and embodying an antifascist figure in the photograph, the narrative gradually implicates the audience, shifting their focus towards their own agency and collective presence.
-For this iteration, Taşdelen collaborated with performer Cindy Ansah to develop a unique, site-specific version of A Long Dramatic Pause, guided by a written script and a set of corresponding graphic scores that also feature in Taşdelen’s exhibition.
+At Contemporary Calgary, Taşdelen collaborated with performer Cindy Ansah to develop a unique, site-specific version of A Long Dramatic Pause, guided by a written script and a set of corresponding graphic scores that also feature in Taşdelen’s exhibition.

 Curated by Mona Filip.